History of the Philippines: Insular Government (1901–1935)

 Elite Filipina women played a major role in the reform movement, especially on health issues.
 They specialized on such urgent needs as infant care and maternal and child health, the distribution of pure milk and teaching new mothers about children's health.
 The most prominent organizations were the La Protección de la Infancia, and the National Federation of Women's Clubs.

 When Democrat Woodrow Wilson became U.S. president in 1913, new policies were launched designed to gradually lead to Philippine independence.
 In 1902 U.S. law established Filipinos citizenship in the Philippine Islands; unlike Hawaii in 1898 and Puerto Rico in 1918, they did not become citizens of the United States.
-The Jones Law of 1916 became the new basic law, promised eventual independence.
+The Jones Law of 1916 became the new basic law, promising eventual independence.
 It provided for the election of both houses of the legislature.